brianrainey/brianrainey.github.com/_posts/2014-02-07-one-goal-two-tongues.md

 However many times I watch it, I can't understand how "the little squat man" so easily waltzes past half the England team.

-I remember the BBC comentator's sense of wonder as Maradona finally slotted the ball past Shilton.
+I remember the BBC commentator's sense of wonder as Maradona finally slotted the ball past Shilton.
 What I don't remember is the contempt with which he described him as he initially picked up the ball in his own half and how much that attitude would change in the 10